Eragoo/rmq-lab/rmq.spring.publisher/outbox-rmq-publishing-guide.md

     private val rabbitTemplate: RabbitTemplate
 ) {
     fun publishOutboxMessages(messages: List<OutboxMessage>) {
+        // ✅ CRITICAL: Channel churn does not occur here because no confirmation type is set.
+        // Therefore, no related background processes (e.g., waiting for acknowledgment) are attached to the channel,
-        // ✅ CRITICAL: Use invoke() to prevent channel churn rabbitTemplate.invoke { channel ->
+        // allowing the channel to be returned to the cache immediately after publishing. rabbitTemplate.invoke { channel ->
             messages.forEach { outboxMessage ->
                 channel.convertAndSend(